dIOGOLOC/codes_escritos/caninana_toolkit/README.md

 Inspiration
 ----------
-The code logo is based in Athene cunicularia, a owl from the northeast part of Brazil fauna.
-[Coruja-Buraqueira](http://natal.rn.gov.br/semurb/revistas/edicoes/artigos/setembro2015/3_FAUNA_CORUJA.pdf)
+The code logo is based in Spilotes pullatus, a snake from the northeast part of Brazil fauna.
+[Caninana](https://en.wikipedia.org/wiki/Spilotes_pullatus)